Policies and Procedures for Keys and Electronic Access

 Interior doors, exterior doors (not including building master keys), and electronic access (includes electronic building master access): approval is only required by the department's access coordinator associated with the room assignment.

-Building master keys and great grand master keys: approval is required by the Assistant Director, Design & Construction Management or the Assistant Vice Chancellor, Facilities Services.
+Building master keys and great grand master keys: approval is required by the Director, Design, Construction and Space Management or the Assistant Vice Chancellor, Facilities Services.

 Departments wishing to retain checkout keys will be required to issue keys through the S&T Access Control Office's Key Management Software and must follow all procedures associated with key issuance delegation.
 Departments interested in delegated key management should contact the Access Control Office to receive training and required permissions.

 It is the responsibility of the key holder to return all keys to the S&T Access Control Office upon the key holder's:

 - Termination of employment

 - Change of job assignment that makes it unnecessary for the key holder to have certain keys

 - Graduation or ceasing to enroll in classes at S&T

 All keys must be accounted for and returned.
 Department chairs or directors will be notified of key shortages upon return of keys to the S&T Access Control Office.
 Keys should be returned by the keyholder to the S&T Access Control Office and should not be returned to the keyholder’s supervisor.

 Upon ending employment with the university and as soon as the S&T Access Control Office is notified of the termination date, employees having physical keys will be contacted by the S&T Access Control Office to request that keys be returned.
 If keys are not returned prior to the final day of employment, the department of employment will be charged a $250 lost key fee per key.
 This fee may be refunded upon return of keys.